MenAtwork-FMP/Heart_Health-Salud_Cardiaca/README.md

     git clone https://github.com/MenAtwork-FMP/Heart_Health-Salud_Cardiaca.git
 ```

-Go to the project directory (for instance hearthealth), create a conda enviroment and activate it.Chande ".condaenv" for whatever name you want for the enviroment.
+Go to the project directory (for instance hearthealth), create a conda enviroment and activate it.
+Change ".condaenv" for whatever name you want for the enviroment.

 ```bash
     cd hearthealth